riscv-software-src/riscof/docs/source/plugins.rst

 - the xlen value: this can be obtained from the max value in the ``supported_xlen`` field of the YAML.
-This is particularly useful in setting the compiler integer number we discussed before and also for setting other DUT specific parameters (like the ``--isa`` argument of spike).
+This is particularly useful in setting the compiler integer number we discussed before and also for setting other DUT specific parameters (like the ``--isa`` argument of Spike).
 Shown in line 9 below.
-- the ISA string: for simulators like spike, we can parse this to generate the string for the ``--isa`` argument.
+- the ISA string: for simulators like Spike, we can parse this to generate the string for the ``--isa`` argument.
 Shown in lines 13-19 below.

 .. hint:: **PYTHON-HINT**: one can access dictionary elements using the square braces ``[]``.